 Blogs and Social Media Groups

 It is also possible to find support from bloggers and social media groups.
 These resources tend to be fluid, however, and broken links and dead ends are common.
-Also remember that basically no one is vetting bloggers and social media participants to make sure that they are who they claim to be.
+Remember that no one is vetting bloggers and social media participants to make sure that they are who they claim to be.

 Exercise Caution Online and Everywhere